ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

-HTTP extensions sometimes need to access underlying transport protocol features such as unreliable delivery (as offered by {{!DGRAM=I-D.ietf-quic-datagram}}) to enable desirable features like an unreliable version of the CONNECT method, and unreliable delivery in WebSockets {{?RFC6455}} (or its successors).
+HTTP extensions sometimes need to access underlying transport protocol features such as unreliable delivery (as offered by {{!DGRAM=I-D.ietf-quic-datagram}}) to enable desirable features like an unreliable equivalent to the CONNECT method, and unreliable delivery in WebSockets {{?RFC6455}} (or its successors).

 In {{datagrams}}, this document describes HTTP Datagrams, a convention for